adriens/template-A3-A3-process-problem-solving/README.md

 ```

 ### docx
-Build the epub version of the A3.
+Build the docx version of the A3.

 ```shell
 pandoc --toc\